 Table of Contents

-PIPA lays out requirements for businesses and organization when it comes to notifying people when their information has been breached, disposing of sensitive information that is no longer needed, and putting forth reasonable security measures to protect personal data.
-The requirements laid out in PIPA affect all entities that collect personal data, therefore, businesses and organizations that fall under this designation must be aware of how PIPA affects them and what they need to do to be in compliance.
+PIPA lays out requirements for businesses and organizations when it comes to notifying people when their information has been breached, disposing of sensitive information that is no longer needed, and putting forth reasonable security measures to protect personal data.
+The requirements laid out in PIPA affect all entities that collect personal data, including those handling local government records, therefore, businesses and organizations that fall under this designation must be aware of how PIPA affects them and what they need to do to be in compliance.
+Organizations must also ensure they have the proper authority or licenses to process personal information, especially when handling licenses personal information.

 What is PIPA?

 The Personal Information Protection Act (PIPA) is legislation that helps ensure that personal data collected from Illinois residents is protected from mishandling, misuse, and abuse.
 This legislation includes requirements for the proper storage, handling, disposal, and protection of personal data as well as steps businesses and organizations must take if they experience a data breach.
+Under PIPA, personal information includes the following data elements: driver’s license number, individual’s financial account information, required security code, access code, unique physical representation (such as biometric data), digital representation of biometric identifiers, data in electronic or other form, information regarding an individual’s mental or physical condition, and details from an individual’s health insurance application.
 Section 45 specifically requires businesses and organizations to implement reasonable security safeguards to protect non-public or personally identifiable information from “unauthorized access, acquisition, destruction, use, modification, or disclosure.”

 Who Does PIPA Affect?

 Under PIPA, any public or private business or organization, regardless of industry, who “handles, collects, disseminates, or otherwise deals with nonpublic personal information,” is considered a data collector that must comply with the requirements of this legislation.
-This includes for-profit businesses, non-profits, universities, government agencies, and any other entity that collects and handles non-public personal information from Illinois citizens.
-PIPA does not apply to healthcare organizations that are subject to the Health Information Privacy and Accountability Act (HIPAA) because they already follow strict rules protecting personal data and health information under this act.
+This includes for-profit businesses, non-profits, universities, government agencies, and any other entity that collects and handles non-public personal information maintained from Illinois citizens, which may include electronic records.
+PIPA does not apply to healthcare organizations that are subject to the Health Information Portability and Accountability Act (HIPAA), a federal law, because they already follow strict rules protecting personal data and health information under this act.

 What are the Main Components of PIPA?